 Like just about everything else, personal financial software has jumped from the PC to the smartphone.
 This means it’s easier to track expenses and keep up with bills and spending on the go.
 It also means those of us who are economically challenged can receive helpful reminders, advice, and some cajoling to keep you on a budget wherever you are.

-The big three — Mint, NerdWallet, and Personal Capital — are all free apps with basic features that are sufficient for most Android and iOS users.
+The big three — Mint, NerdWallet, and — are all free apps with basic features that are sufficient for most Android and iOS users.
 You can expect to receive ads and promotional messages, but in general they are relatively unobtrusive interruptions.
 Each of the programs has its strengths and weaknesses, but there are several tips that apply to all three:

 It Takes Work